HoucemNaffati/refacto-kata-ts-react/SOLUTION.md

-I tried to resume in this file the methodology I adapted when solving the KATA
+I tried to resume in this file the methodology I adopted when solving the KATA

 ## Analysis Step